pivorodrigues/devopstips/README.md

 # DevOps Tips!
 A Repository to concentrate all my *Notes* and *Readings* about DevOps and SRE concepts.

-This repository is based in this [Kamranahmedse](https://github.com/kamranahmedse) DevOps Roadmap:
+This repository is inspired by this [Kamranahmedse](https://github.com/kamranahmedse) DevOps Roadmap:

 <p align="center"><img src="images/devops.png" width="700px"></p>